Shorts with tights for a seemingly never ending winter

 Include spring clothes in winter outfits

 Many women start integrating summer items in their layers around this time of the year.
 The outfit above sort of reflects a typical outfit created using also “summer items.”
 Temperatures were around -20F (-28.8C).
 I am wearing my leather shorts, a plaid shirt under a cashmere long-sleeve V-neck sweater, which is under a white denim jacket.
 To not freeze to hypothermia I wore tights and flannel lined tights under the shorts.
+For other looks how to style these shorts for summer, how to style a plaid shirt for work and using clothing to convey a message see the posts at the links.

 I topped my “indoor outfit” with my long shearling coat and a wide huge wool scarf wrapped around the coat.
 Final finishes as usual gloves, shearling boots and hat.
 When it is this cold I use to have an extra pair of shearling mitten in my bag that I use on top of the gloves when I get into the cold car after work.
 You cannot imagine how ugly cold the steering wheel is and the fingers loose their warmth fast despite of silk or cashmere leather lined gloves.